|

 Yoga Nidra Sleep CD it is much easier to have a natural deep sleep, or

+to calmly go on with your daily activities.
 The Yoga Nidra Sleep CD has five tracks.
 The first track

 of the Sleep CD is an introduction (8:02 minutes), describing the state of Yoga Nidra and the practices on the